Harold Hotelling Lecture Series

 Senior Business Economist, Federal Reserve Bank of Chicago – Detroit Branch

 The economic recession that started in December 2007 was the greatest single contraction in the U.S. economy since the Great Depression forcing the Federal Reserve into an extraordinary monetary policy response.
 It has now been over 5 years since the start of the current economic recovery and the U.S. is still struggling to get back to its full potential.
 With the average economic expansion since 1961 running 71 months, what are the concerns that a normal business cycle contraction will prevent the U.S. from reaching its output potential during this business cycle?
 Mr. Traub’s discussion compareD this recovery to past post-recession expansions and addressed some recent economic developments for the U.S. and Michigan.
-The topics covered included an analysis of consumption, private investment, global trade and federal and local government consumption and investment together with the Federal Reserve Banks role in helping the U.S. achieve a full economic recovery.
+The topics covered included an analysis of consumption, independent investment, global trade and federal and local government consumption and investment together with the Federal Reserve Banks role in helping the U.S. achieve a full economic recovery.

 Dr. Stephen Josiah Spurr, JD